Your dedicated team of equine health experts

 Veterinarian & Director

-Hamish graduated from Melbourne University in 2000 and practised in Australia for two years prior to completing an internship in equine surgery at the University of Pennsylvania.
-He joined Canterbury Equine Clinic in 2004 and continues in his roll as a director.
-He has completed his membership examinations (MANZCVS) in equine surgery.
-In addition to his surgical skills, Hamish has a keen interest in sportshorse medicine and lameness investigations.
+Hamish graduated from Melbourne University in 2000 and practised in Australia for two years, prior to completing an internship in equine surgery at the University of Pennsylvania.
+He joined Canterbury Equine Clinic in 2004, where he completed his membership examinations (MANZCVS) in Equine Surgery while continuing in his role as director.
+In addition to his surgical skills Hamish has a keen interest in sportshorse medicine and lameness investigations.

 Dr Shelly Hann

-Shelly is a local girl who grew up in Christchurch.
-She graduated from Massey University in 2011 then worked in mixed practice in Southland.
+Shelly is a local girl who graduated from Massey University in 2011 before working in mixed practice in Southland.
 She then went on the classic kiwi O.E. and spent a year travelling through Europe and North America.
-Shelly then settled in the United Kingdom, completing an 18-month internship at Liphook Equine Hospital in Hampshire, on eof the largest specialist equine veterinary hospitals in the U.K. Following this, she undertook a three-year equine surgery residency training programme at the University of Liverpool, working with some of the top surgeons in the U.K. Wanting to return to her roots, Shelly came back to New Zealand in May 2020 and joined the team at Canterbury Equine Clinic.
+Shelly then settled in the United Kingdom, where she completed an 18-month internship at Liphook Equine Hospital in Hampshire, one of the largest specialist equine veterinary hospitals in the UK.
+She then undertook a three-year equine surgery residency training programme at the University of Liverpool, working with some of the top surgeons in the UK.
+Keen to return to her roots, Shelly came back to New Zealand in May 2020 and joined the team at Canterbury Equine Clinic.

 Outside of work, Shelly spends her time riding dressage horses, skiing and exploring the great outdoors.